Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, it describes how the workout times of athletes are distributed around the average time of 20 minutes, with most athletes working out close to this mean and fewer athletes working out significantly longer or shorter.
+Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
+It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
+In the context of the MCAT scores, the normal distribution allows us to understand how scores are spread around the average score of 500.9.

 Recommended video: